 Creating a responsible drinking environment and looking out for your customers.

-Business with on-licences or club licences must have food available whenever they are open and selling alcohol.
+Business with on-licences or club licences must have food available whenever they are selling alcohol.

 Applications for alcohol licences (new and renewal) must be notified to the public.